marade/PopMLST/README.md

 # Data and methods for <i>PopMLST, a high-resolution method to detect pathogen strain-level diversity in clinical samples.</i>
 ![logo](/title.png)
 ## Guide for Use
-### Prerequisites
+### Installation - Choose a Method:
 This software has been tested on the Linux operating system.
 It may be possible to adapt it for other operating systems.
+We provide two different installation methods you can use for installation.
+## Bioconda Method (preferred)
+We assume Bioconda is already properly configured and working.

+    $ mamba create -y -n amplicon python=3.8 bioconductor-dada2 vsearch=2.14.0 blast pandas biopython cutadapt
+    $ conda activate amplicon
+    $ wget https://github.com/marade/PopMLST/raw/master/tre-python3.tar.gz && tar xzvf tre-python3.tar.gz && cd tre-python3/python3 && python3 setup.py install && cd ../../ && rm -rf tre-python*

+## Manual method
-The following software dependencies are required:
+The following software dependencies were used for the paper.
+Other versions may work but have not been tested:
 * Python 3.8.5
 * Python libraries:
   * Biopython 1.78